Hnojník

 Hnojník (Gnojnik, Hnoynik, Gnoynik) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,500 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

-The name is derived from hnůj (or obsolete hnoj), i.e. "manure".
-The origin is uncertain, either the village was named after a peat bog, which resembled manure in its consistency, or it was named after mushrooms from the genus Coprinus, which are also called hnojník in Czech.
+The name is derived from the word hnůj (or obsolete hnoj), i.e. 'manure'.
+The origin of the name is uncertain.
+Either the village was named after a peat bog, which resembled manure in its consistency, or it was named after mushrooms from the genus Coprinus, which are also called hnojník in Czech.

 Geography

 Hnojník is located about 12 km east of Frýdek-Místek and 22 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia, in the Moravian-Silesian Foothills.
 The Stonávka River flows through the municipality.